demasy/oracle-isg/README.md

 <br>

-## Create custom PL/SQL package as Oracle REST-API web service
+## Create a custom PL/SQL package as an Oracle REST-API web service
 - Prerequisite
 - Create the PL/SQL package in the database
 - Create a annotated interface file based on annotation standards.